Getting Started on Heroku with Rails 7.x

 * [new branch] main -> main

-The output may display warnings or error messages.
-Check the output for these and make adjustments as necessary.
+If the output displays warnings or error messages, check the output and make adjustments.

-- Reference the app’s logs if any issues arise
+- Check the app’s logs if issues arise

 Migrate The Database